How it Works

 Some behavior issues, though, are best solved with appropriate veterinary care.

-LaShelle can provide you with insight into how your pet feels from his/her perspective.
-This might include telling you where she is painful, whether certain medications make him feel better or worse, or what precipitated your pet’s condition (e.g. she ate something she shouldn’t have).
+Dr. Easton can provide you with insight into how your pet feels from their perspective.
+This might include telling you where they are painful, whether certain medications make them feel better or worse, or what precipitated your pet’s condition (e.g., they ate something they shouldn’t have).

-LaShelle cannot make medical diagnoses in an animal communication session.
-For one, it’s simply unethical–and illegal–to make a diagnosis or specific recommendations without having examined a patient in person.
+Dr. Easton cannot make medical diagnoses or prescribe medications in an animal communication session.
+For one, it’s simply unethical–and illegal–to do this without having examined a patient in person.
 On top of that, animals often do not know why they are sick, in the same way that you may not know what is causing your stomach to ache–you just know that it hurts!

 A session with an animal communicator should never be used as a substitute for veterinary care, but it may provide information that can be valuable to your veterinarian.

-LaShelle can help you understand how your pet is feeling, both physically and emotionally, however, only you can make the decision about whether it is time to let him go.
+Dr. Easton can help you understand how your pet is feeling, both physically and emotionally, however, only you can make the decision about whether it is time to let them go.

-When a pet is about to pass, LaShelle believes the best way to spend your time is being present with your pet and loving him as much as possible, not talking with an animal communicator.
+When a pet is getting very close to passing, Dr. Easton believes the best way to spend your time is being present with your pet and loving them as much as possible.
 Stay in your heart.

 Make a list of all the questions you are interested in exploring with your animal(s).
 You can ask them about their likes and dislikes, their aches and pains, their feelings, and more.
-Specific questions (e.g. do you like this food?) are easier to answer than open-ended questions (e.g. do you have anything to say to me?)
+Animals often find it easier to respond to specific questions (e.g., do you like this food?) rather than open-ended questions (e.g., do you have anything to say to me?)

 Give yourself about 5-10 minutes before your session to slow down, take some deep breaths, and quiet your mind.
 Release any expectations about what you *want* to hear; sometimes the animals tell us what we *need* to hear!
 Be open to all possibilities.